How Long Does a Car Battery Last?

 But it’s hard to know precisely how long it will last, and to find out for sure, you need to try it.

-You may find that it lasts longer than you think, but you won’t know until you try it.
+You may find it lasts longer than you think, but you won’t know until you try it.

 So, if you have an older car with an older battery, do yourself a favor and keep track of when you need to replace the battery.

 Take out your old battery and put in your new one every three years or so.
+That way, you’ll know before something terrible happens that your battery is weakening and needs replacing.

 A car battery is not a significant investment, and it can cost $50 to $100, depending on the size and quality.
 But you do need to check it from time to time.